coinflex-exchange/API/IMPL-GUIDE.md

 ## How Fees Affect Trade Quantities

 At the time of this writing, CoinFLEX charges trading fees only on the counter asset in a trade.
 On the seller's side the trading fee is taken from the proceeds of the sale, meaning the seller receives slightly less of the counter asset from the sale than the amount of the counter asset that was traded.
 The situation on the buyer's side is less clear: the buyer receives an amount of the base asset in the trade but must pay the trading fee in the counter asset and may have insufficient available balance in the counter asset to pay the fee.
-To avoid this scenario, the buyer's trading fee is taken out of the bid order's reservation, leaving a lesser amount of the reservation remaining to be traded.
+In this scenario, the buyer's trading fee is taken out of the bid order's reservation, leaving a lesser amount of the reservation remaining to be traded.
 As an example, an order to buy Ƀ1.0000 might end up buying only Ƀ0.9997 because the reserved funds that would have gone to buy the other Ƀ0.0003 were consumed by the trading fee instead.

-An astute reader may wonder why extra funds are not reserved by the bid order in advance to cover the buyer's trading fee.
-The reason is that the fee rate that will be effective on the buyer at the time of trading is not known at the time the order is placed, since the buyer's trailing 30-day trade volume may change at any time.

-In a partial fill scenario, the quantity remaining in the bid order after the trade will be less than the bid order quantity before the trade minus the traded quantity.
-This is because the trading fee is taken out of the bid order's reservation, leaving insufficient reserved funds to purchase the full remainder of the bid quantity.
-Continuing from the example given in the previous section, if the order to buy 12345 units at a price of 1234500 were to match and trade a quantity of 1234 units, then intuitively one would expect that the bid order would have a remaining quantity of 11111 units after the trade.
-However, one must consider the impact of the trading fee on the bid order's reservation.
-Initially the bid order had reserved 1523991 units of the counter asset.
-The trade quantity was 1234 units of the base asset, so the trade total would be 152338 (or 152337, depending on rounding) units of the counter asset.
-As an example, let's say that the fee rate effective on the buyer at the time of the trade is 0.03%, so the buyer pays 46 (or 45) units of the counter asset as a fee.
-Both the trade total and the fee come out of the bid order's reservation, leaving a remaining reservation of 1371607.
-This is insufficient to cover a bid for 11111 units of the base asset at a price of 1234500, which would require a reservation of 1371653 units of the counter asset — a shortfall of 46 units.
-The remaining reservation is enough to cover a bid for only 11110 units of the base asset, and such a bid would require a reservation of 1371530 units of the counter asset.
-The difference between this new required reservation and the actual reservation remaining after the trade is 77 units.
-This amount is immediately returned to the buyer's available balance.
+In the usual case, the buyer has sufficient available balance in the counter asset to pay the fee, so no reserved funds are consumed by the fee.

+In a partial fill scenario, the quantity remaining in the bid order after the trade may be slightly less than the bid order quantity before the trade minus the traded quantity.
+This happens whenever the bid order's remaining balance reservation in the counter asset is not sufficient to purchase the remaining quantity of the base asset.
+In this case, a small amount of the counter asset may be returned from the balance reservation into the buyer's available balance.

 ## Maintaining a Local View of Your Balances